Cumulocity-IoT/cumulocity-app-builder/README.md

 ## What's new?

-* **Dashboard Tree view:** Dashboard Tree view provides hierarchical view for quicker and easier access to dashboard.
+* **Dashboard Tree view:** Dashboard Tree view provides hierarchical view for quicker and easier access to a dashboard.
 * **Dashboard Locking:** User can now lock/unlock all dashboards by just one click.
 * **Dashboard Search:** Smart search introduced to quickly search your dashboard.
 * **Seamless upgrade experience:** Upgrade of application builder made simpler.